MarkPearlCoZa/Blog_General/_posts/2016-10-25-Environment-Matters.md

 #### Mob station layout

 In addition to physical space, it helps to have a mob station set up that is ready to use at any time.
-I have found the following equipment were needed to have a comfortable mob programming station to work at.
+I have found the following equipment was needed to have a comfortable mob programming station to work at.

 - Large Screen TV (at least 50")
 - Separate smaller screen for mob timer (19" - 21")